calebnance/jekyll_blog-calebnance/_posts/phaser/2018-06-10-sprite-move-face-tracking.markdown

 </div>

-That's about it for this tutorial, take a look at the live demo below and you can also download all of the files for tutorial.. have fun!
+That's about it for this tutorial, take a look at the live demo below and you can also download all of the files for tutorial... have fun!

-### Demo the thing..
+### Demo the thing...
 <a href="{{ "/tutorial/phaser/sprite-move-face-tracking.html" | relative_url }}" class="btn btn-default" target="_blank" rel="nofollow">Open Demo</a>

 ### Download Source Files